GuilhermeFincatti/IA/README.md

 ## 🚨 About

-This is a project who implements differents kind of Search applied in a graph, and compare then!
+This is a project who implements differents kind of Search applied in a graph, and compare them!

 ## 🔨 Tools